EDCD/EDDN/docs/Running-this-software.md

 There are three components to this application.

 1. Gateway - this is where senders connect to upload messages.
-It performs schema validation and then passes the messages on to...
+It performs schema validation and then passes the messages on to both the Monitor and the Relay (they connect and perform zeromq subscription).

 1. Monitor - this gathers statistics about the messages, such as the sending software name and version.